ThomasCreagh/learn-x86/assignments/00/README.md

 http://www.posix.nl/linuxassembly/nasmdochtml/nasmdoca.html

 qs:
-- stderr, stdout for returns
+- stderr, stdout for returns | only stdout
-- what does he mean about /dev/null ?
+- what does he mean about /dev/null ? | not even anthony know
 - should create user have _start? as well as the reste of the main files
+- should the server program quit on user exists and should it print out the nok if run by the server?